Putin says Russian beer taxes could be raised again

 At the beginning of 2012 Russian taxes on beer rose by 20 percent and according to a Finance Ministry plan, approved late in 2011, they will rise by a further 25 percent in 2013 and 20 percent in 2014.

-The Russian parliament earlier passed a bill banning internet advertising of alcoholic drinks, while a ban on alcohol advertising in print media will come into force on January 1.

-Reporting by Gleb Bryanski and Natalia Ishchenko; Writing by Maria Kiselyova; Editing by Greg Mahlich
+The Russian parliament earlier passed a bill banning internet advertising of alcoholic drinks, while a ban on alcohol advertising in print media will come into force on Jan.
+1. (Reporting by Gleb Bryanski and Natalia Ishchenko; Writing by Maria Kiselyova; Editing by Greg Mahlich)